Columbo meets big-screen illusion in Murder, Smoke and Shadows.

-The episode ends with a brief spliced shot of Columbo dressed not as a director but as a circus ringmaster.
+The episode ends with a brief shot of Columbo dressed as a circus ringmaster.

 This seems mismatched with the context of the episode and especially its finale (unmasking the actors).
 However, it ties with the idea that Columbo is yet again the real master manipulator, showman and trickster.